coin100-dao/.github/profile/README.md

 During the presale period, C100 tokens are sold at a fixed rate of 1 C100 = 0.001 USDC.
 This ensures price stability and predictability for early investors.

 ### Fee-Based Treasury and Liquidity Growth
-C100 introduces a 2% transaction fee, split equally between the treasury (1%) and the liquidity pool (1%).
+C100 introduces a 2% transaction fee, split equally between the treasury (1%) and the approved liquidity pools (1%).
 This mechanism supports continuous growth and funding for development, marketing, and liquidity provisioning.

-### Single Liquidity Pool Support
+### Multiple Liquidity Pool Support
-C100 supports a single liquidity pool (C100/USDC) to streamline liquidity management and price determination post-presale.
-This simplifies interactions for liquidity providers and enhances price stability.
+C100 supports multiple liquidity pools (C100/USDC) managed by the admin to maximize liquidity, enhance decentralization, and ensure resilience.
+This allows liquidity to be distributed across various DEXs, providing flexibility for liquidity providers and improving price stability.

 ### Simplified Public Sale Mechanics
 The public sale is streamlined to accept only USDC at a fixed rate, reducing complexity and enhancing user experience.
 This ensures broad accessibility and ease of participation for all investors.